New Zealand Space Agency

-The New Zealand Space Agency is the public service department of New Zealand charged with "space policy, regulation and business development" relating to space activities in New Zealand.
+The New Zealand Space Agency is an agency within the New Zealand Ministry of Business, Innovation and Employment (MBIE) charged with "space policy, regulation and business development" relating to space activities in New Zealand.

 History

 The New Zealand Space Agency was formed in April 2016 under the country's Ministry of Business, Innovation and Employment.
-The aim of the agency is to promote the development of a space industry in New Zealand and to reap its economic benefits.
-The government also established the space agency to regulate the country's growing commercial space industry.
-This includes space launches by the New Zealand subsidiary of Rocket Lab, a U.S. aerospace company, and creating new regulation in partnership with the Civil Aviation Authority of New Zealand to fly a suborbital spaceplane from conventional airports.
+The aim of the agency is to promote the development of a space industry in New Zealand and to reap its economic benefits, and to regulate the country's growing commercial space industry.
+This includes space launches by the New Zealand subsidiary of Rocket Lab, an American aerospace company, and creating new regulation in partnership with the Civil Aviation Authority of New Zealand to fly a suborbital spaceplane from conventional airports.